Roy Welensky: Congo, Katanga and Tshombe

-The Federation provided a key outlet for Tshombe to acquire mercenaries, smuggled weapons, and sell Katanga's minerals for cash.
+The Federation provided a key outlet for Tshombe to acquire mercenaries, smuggle weapons and sell Katanga's minerals for cash.
 When the United Nations requested permission to post observers at the Katangese–Rhodesian border to halt the smuggling, Welensky refused to assent.
 Welensky heavily criticised UN peacekeeping operations in the Congo and the United Kingdom's response to the crisis.
-He used this as a means to mobilize white Rhodesian support for his government as it came under increasing pressure from the white supremacist Rhodesian Front (RF) party for failing to contain black nationalism within the federation.
-Welensky stayed in regular communication with Tshombe, though they did not meet in person until late September 1961.
+He used this as a means to mobilize white Rhodesian support for his government as it came under increasing pressure from the white supremacist Rhodesian Front (RF) party for failing to contain black nationalism within the Federation.
+Welensky stayed in regular communication with Tshombe, although they did not meet in person until late September 1961.

-In September United Nations troops launched Operation Morthor, bringing them into conflict with Katangese forces.
+In September, United Nations troops launched Operation Morthor, bringing them into conflict with Katangese forces.
 Though Welensky had abided by previous instructions from Macmillan to refrain from troop deployments, the British High Commissioner gave him permission this time, and Welensky moved ground troops and most of the RRAF to the frontier.
 United Nations Secretary General Dag Hammarskjöld, hoping to negotiate a solution to Katanga's secession, agreed to meet Tshombe at Ndola.
 However, Hammarskjöld's plane was shot down from Rhodesian territory close to Ndola in November 1961, and he was killed.
 Welensky was subsequently blamed for the accident throughout the communist and Afro-Asian world, becoming a hated figure and a lingering symbol of colonialism.
 Other UN officials reached a ceasefire agreement with Tshombe in Ndola, and Macmillan thanked Welensky for facilitating the meeting.

 The British government ultimately decided to support the concept of a unified Congo and rallied against Katanga's secession.
 Welensky thought the decision was cynical and displayed weakness in the British Empire.
 Welensky's attitude towards Katanga and the Congo would strain relations between the federation and the British until its dissolution.
-When UN troops initiated military action against Katanga in December 1962, Tshombe fled to Salsibury and met with Welensky and vowed to continue the secession.
+When UN troops initiated military action against Katanga in December 1962, Tshombe fled to Salisbury and met with Welensky, vowing to continue the secession.
 Nevertheless, the Katangese government surrendered in January 1963.